majuss/easybox904/README.md

 ```
 This will create a shortcut to connect to the Easybox.

-8. Run `ssh easy` and login with the default password: `123456`.
+8. Run `ssh easy` and login with the default password: `123456` (if the above `nano` command failed, run: `ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 root@192.168.2.1`).
 Change your root password with the command `passwd root`.
 Now enter these commands according to your internet-connection:

 ## ADSL:
 ```